Skip to main content

 Simple calculation

-This training method is a way of calculating training load based on the athlete's subjective perception of training intensity (RPE) and the length of training time.
+This training method is a way of calculating cardio load based on the athlete's subjective perception of training intensity (RPE) and the length of training time.

 Is this the same as TRIMP?